Canon G1 X Mark III vs Nikon D7200

 Review summary: Canon G1 X Mark III vs Nikon D7200

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X Mark III and the Nikon D7200?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G1 X Mark III: